valdanchev/reproducible-data-science-python/intro.md

 Welcome to Reproducible Data Science
 =======================

-Welcome to the course ***Reproducible Data Science: Accessible Data Analysis with Open Source Python Tools and Real-World Data*** by Valentin Danchev.
-The course uses real-world social data sets related to the COVID-19 pandemic to provide an accessible introduction to open, reproducible, and ethical data analysis using hands-on Python coding, modern open-source computational tools, and data science techniques.
+Welcome to the textbook ***Reproducible Data Science: Accessible Data Analysis with Open Source Python Tools and Real-World Data*** by Valentin Danchev.
+The textbook uses real-world social data sets related to the COVID-19 pandemic to provide an accessible introduction to open, reproducible, and ethical data analysis using hands-on Python coding, modern open-source computational tools, and data science techniques.
 Topics include open reproducible research workflows,